apache/logging-log4j2/src/site/markdown/manual/cloud.md

 Log4j provides a multitude of JSON generating layouts.
 In particular, [JSON Template Layout](layouts.html#JSONTemplateLayout) allows full schema customization and bundles ELK-specific layouts by default, which makes it a great fit for the bill.
+Using the EcsLayout template as shown below will generate data in Kibana where the message displayed exactly matches the message passed to Log4j and most of the event attributes, including any exceptions, are present as individual attributes that can be displayed.
+Note, however that stack traces will be formatted without newlines.

     <Socket name="Logstash"
             host="${sys:logstash.host}"